Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

    docker compose version
    ```

-1. To start the Docker containers, use the `docker compose up -d` command.
+1. To start the Docker containers, run the `docker compose up -d` command.

    The command creates the network and containers. {{site.exampleOutput}}